IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 8. Use the provided Username and Password to log in.<br/>
     ![](/images/Login.png )
-9. Workflow:
+9. Workflow: The workflow wizard presents access to the specific items to be accessed in order from left to right.
     ![](/images/workflow.png )
-10. FIX ME: Activate the pre-configured storage pool:
+10. Activate the pre-configured storage pool:
     - Click on **Unlock and Start Storage Pool**.
     - Enter your Storage Pool Password and click **OK**.
     ![Activate Storage Pool](/images/UnlockPool.png)
-11. FIX ME: 	Once the storage pool is enabled the NFS share should be available for mounting.
-Click on **View Connections** to see the share name and mount information.
-Mount the share on your source server and load the data.<br/>
+11. Once the storage pool is enabled the NFS share is available to mount.
+Click on View Network Shares and you will see the background GUI change to the network shares view.
+Close the workflow, right click on the share, and select mount command to  see the share name and mount information.
+Mount the share on your source server and load the data.
     ![](/images/MountCommand.png)
-    12. FIX ME:	Copy your data to the NFS share.
-Monitor inbound load on Eth3 from GUI as data is transferred to the device.
+12. Copy your data to the NFS share.
+Use the Monitor inbound load on Eth3 from GUI as data is transferred to the device.
 Activity on Eth3 indicates that data migration is in progress.<br/>
     ![](/images/Network.png)
-    13. FIX ME:	Copy your data to the NFS share.
-Monitor inbound load on Eth3 from GUI as data is transferred to the device.
-Activity on Eth3 indicates that data migration is in progress.<br/>
+13. Click on View Storage pool to monitor storage usage on the device.
     ![](/images/StoragePool.png)
-12. FIX ME: When the load is complete, gracefully power down the system.
+14. When the load is complete, gracefully power down the system.
 Click on **Shutdown Appliance...**.
     ![](/images/Shutdown.png)
-13. Disconnect the device, return the power cable, Ethernet cable, and SFP+ adapter into their respective storage locations under the lid.
+15. Disconnect the device, return the power cable, Ethernet cable, and SFP+ adapter into their respective storage locations under the lid.
-14. Attach the provided shipping label, notify shipper, and return device to the data center for load into Cloud Object Storage.
+16. Attach the provided shipping label, notify shipper, and return device to the data center for load into Cloud Object Storage.

 ## IP Address Configuration Addendum
 The LCD panel on top of the device can be used to configure the IP addresses for the Ethernet ports.